 The definition of lying and deception have too many deceptions around them!

-Diogenes search for an honest man
+Diogenes searching for an honest man |

-Ok!
-Today Mary and I disagreed about when we can call something a lie and when we can call someone a liar.
-She countered that someone who unintentionally tells an untruth was a liar.
+She countered that someone who unintentionally tells an untruth was not a liar.
 (Notice I took the word “liar” down to the less harsh word “untruth.”)

 I liked the shock value of the word.
 “LIAR”!
 Guess I will have to stop that as a result of my research.